FranckCo/COSMOS-Website/2024/work/call-for-contributions.md

 - Full papers (up to 15 pages)
 - Short papers (6-8 pages)
-- Demos (up to 4 pages)
+- Posters and demos (up to 4 pages)

 Please note that HTML+RDFa contributions are also welcome as long as the layout complies with the LNCS style.

 All proposed papers must be submitted using the easychair conference management system at https://easychair.org/conferences/?conf=cosmos2024.

-All submitted papers will be subject to peer-review process.
+All submitted papers will be subject to a peer-review process.
 At least one co-author of each accepted paper is required to register to COSMOS and present the paper.

 ## Scientific Committee (to be extended)